This is the second part of my Entity Framework Code First Tutorial for beginners. If you want to start fresh, visit the first part here.

 PhoneNumberConfiguration.
 We will inherit this class from

 EntityTypeConfiguration and specify the type while inheriting.
-In the constructor, we can define our configuration like this.
+In the

 Now we will go back to our

 OnModelBuilder method and add the

 PhoneNumber configuration class instance to the